 Transcript: Tick Bites, Meat Allergies, and Chronic Urticaria

-It's really unlike any other food allergy we know.
-The most interesting feature of the reactions may be that first symptoms can occur after eating meat.
-Normally you have an allergic reaction to a bee sting or something, it happens within minutes.
+Tick-bite induced meat allergies are really unlike any other food allergy we know.
+The most interesting feature of the reactions may be that first symptoms can occur hours after eating meat.
+Normally if you have an allergic reaction to a bee sting or something, it happens within minutes.
 With this, you could have a piece of bacon for breakfast and your throat doesn't start closing off until the afternoon, and so you blame lunch, or doctors just call it “‘spontaneous’ or ‘idiopathic’ anaphylaxis."
 Ideopathic is just doctorspeak for we have no idea what the cause is.

 And what makes it even more difficult to diagnose is that the majority of victims experience only occasional overt reactions, despite regular meat consumption.
 Fattier meats like pork rinds may provoke episodes more consistently and severely, but it's not like it happens every time.